CHH/httpfetch/README.md

 httpfetch relies heavily on [RingPHP](https://github.com/guzzle/RingPHP) for its robust low level HTTP abstraction and for the ability to make asynchronous requests.

+## Use Cases

+* As replacement for `file_get_contents`, but with async support and proper handling of the certificates used in HTTPS.
+* `file_get_contents` or cURL are notoriously insecure without proper configuration, which is hard to do.
+Also see this [secure file_get_contents wrapper](https://github.com/padraic/file_get_contents).
+* Making simple web service clients without depending on Guzzle.
+RingPHP is much simpler and thus will not change as much as Guzzle.

 ## Install

 Via Composer